-Over the past five years, I have led dozens of writing workshops and presentations across the country, speaking to students, classes, and writing groups of various ages and experience levels.
-I have increasingly heard from many new or aspiring authors over the past couple of years – writers who are in search of help, advice, and even good old fashioned encouragement on their writing projects.
+Since 2016, I have led dozens of writing workshops and presentations across the country, speaking to students, classes, and writing groups of various ages and experience levels.
+I have increasingly heard from many new or aspiring authors over the past couple of years – writers who are in search of help, advice, and even good old-fashioned encouragement on their writing projects.

 I have extensive experience working with industry professionals in a broad range of publishing scenarios.
 Writing across genres and demographics has afforded me the opportunity to work with writers of all different backgrounds and experience levels.

 I’m passionate about helping others to find their voice and tell their stories.
 If I sound like the kind of person you want in your writing corner, I’d love to hear from you!